JulioUriostegui19/Latent-Imagination/README.md

 ## 🚀 Tutorials

 ### 1) Quickstart: Training and Testing
+- Install dependencies (you'll need these for the magic to happen)
+  - `pip install -r requirements.txt`
 - Train with defaults (MNIST + MLP VAE):
   - `python train.py`
 - Train with overrides (examples):